obonaventure/cnp3/book/transport/tcp.rst

  The first TCP congestion control scheme was proposed by `Van Jacobson`_ in [Jacobson1988]_.
 In addition to writing the scientific paper, `Van Jacobson`_ also implemented the slow-start and congestion avoidance schemes in release 4.3 `Tahoe` of the BSD Unix distributed by the University of Berkeley.
 Later, he improved the congestion control by adding the fast retransmit and the fast recovery mechanisms in the `Reno` release of 4.3 BSD Unix.
 Since then, many researchers have proposed, simulated and implemented modifications to the TCP congestion control scheme.
 Some of these modifications are still used today, e.g. :

-  - `NewReno` (:rfc:`3782`) that was proposed in as an improvement over the fast recovery mechanism in the `Reno` implementation
+  - `NewReno` (:rfc:`3782`), which was proposed as an improvement of the fast recovery mechanism in the `Reno` implementation
-  - `TCP Vegas` that uses changes in the round-trip-time to estimate congestion in order to avoid it [BOP1994]_
+  - `TCP Vegas`, which uses changes in the round-trip-time to estimate congestion in order to avoid it [BOP1994]_
-  - `CUBIC` that was designed for high bandwidth links and is the default congestion control scheme in the Linux 2.6.19 kernel [HRX2008]_
+  - `CUBIC`, which was designed for high bandwidth links and is the default congestion control scheme in the Linux 2.6.19 kernel [HRX2008]_
-  - `Compound TCP` that was designed for high bandwidth links is the default congestion control scheme in several Microsoft operating systems [STBT2009]_
+  - `Compound TCP`, which was designed for high bandwidth links is the default congestion control scheme in several Microsoft operating systems [STBT2009]_

  A search of the scientific literature will probably reveal more than 100 different variants of the TCP congestion control scheme.
 Most of them have only been evaluated by simulations.
 However, the TCP implementation in the recent Linux kernels supports several congestion control schemes and new ones can be easily added.
-We can expect that new TCP congestion control schemes will always continue to appear...
+We can expect that new TCP congestion control schemes will always continue to appear.

 .. rubric:: Footnotes